cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 Valid **recurrence** expressions are of the form `<integer> minutes|hours|days|weeks|months|years`.
 These can be also written without a space after the number, without the final `s`, or using the short forms `min|h|d|w|mo|y`.

 Valid **weekdays** expressions are any of `su|mo|tu|we|th|fr|sa`, or a comma-separated list of them.
 These may be optionally prefixed by `1` to `4` or `l-` (for "last") signifying a "complex weekday", e.g. `2mo` for "the 2nd Monday of a month" or `l-fr` for "the last Friday of a month".
-Complex weekdays can only be used in tandem with a `months` or `years` frequency.
+Complex weekdays can only be used in tandem with a `months` or `years` recurrence.

 #### schedule update